 That said, building a new home is an exciting process!
 You get to have the custom home you have always wanted, watching it take shape over time.
 Enjoy the ride as much as possible with a contractor who shares your excitement.

 How long does it take to build a home?

 The best answer to this question is “it depends.”
 The size of the home, the time of year you begin your project, and the availability of materials all dictate how long it takes to build a home.

 That said, there are some average time frames to keep in mind:

 - Permits for homebuilding in the U.S. take an average of 33 days to obtain

 - New homes built for sale (not custom builds) take between five and seven months to complete

-- Custom construction takes an average of 13 months
+- Custom new construction baton rouge takes an average of 13 months

 Learn more in our post: “How Long Does It Take To Build A House?”